-The long siesta dividing the Spanish workday has traditionally meant later hours and a populace that is especially active at night.
-Although this tradition has changed over the last few years, many of the people who work in Madrid still take an extended lunch break and leave the office at around 7pm or 8pm and have dinner at around 10pm.
+The long siesta dividing the Spanish workday traditionally meant later hours and a populace that is especially active at night.
+Although this tradition has changed, many who work in Madrid still take an extended lunch break and leave the office at around 7pm or 8pm and have dinner at around 10pm.

 Many of the restaurants in Madrid cater for this, staying open while everybody else is on siesta and closing when everybody returns to work.
 Restaurants that do close for an evening break generally open after 8pm, with the busiest time for the city's favourite spots being about 10pm.

-The nightlife in Madrid is among the best in the world, and a variety of vibrant cafés, bars and nightclubs are there for expats to explore.
-Some of the most popular nightlife venues borrow from local influences such as traditional tavernas and flamenco dancing.
-There are also plenty of more conventional venues for expats to let their hair down in.
+The nightlife in Madrid is among the best in the world, with a variety of vibrant cafés, bars and nightclubs there for expats to explore.
+Some of the most popular nightlife venues borrow from local influences, such as traditional tavernas and flamenco dancing.
+From hidden bars to raucous clubs, plenty of more conventional nightlife venues exist for expats to let their hair down.

-While it may be better known for its man-made structures, the city has a fair amount of green spaces that facilitate a host of outdoor activities in Madrid.
+While it may be better known for its man-made structures, Madrid has a fair amount of green spaces that facilitate a host of outdoor activities in the city.
 The Casa de Campo is one of the biggest inner city parks in Europe, where expats will find the Madrid Zoo and the Madrid Amusement Park.

-It is also a sporting city, hosting world-famous football (soccer) teams Real Madrid and Atletico Madrid in their respective stadiums.
-Tennis fans will enjoy watching the Madrid leg of the ATP Masters Series, while expats who want to experience more traditional sporting fare can watch a bullfight at the famous Las Ventas bullring.
+It is also a sporting city, hosting world-famous football (soccer) teams Real Madrid and Atlético Madrid in their respective stadiums, while tennis fans will enjoy watching the Madrid leg of the ATP Masters Series.